gathik-jindal/MooreMachine/README.md

 On the left, the information relating to the block can be seen, and, on the bottom left, the user can type functions in python that he or she may want such as the next state logic or the output logic.
 Finally, there is a button to generate the python code that represents the drawings that he or she has created.
 This python code would be made using the above mentioned format and the user can run the program to see the plots.

+On the bottom, there is a slider with which you can zoom in and out.
+You can also zoom in and out using your mousepad.

 When a block is added, in this case a Moore Machine, the window would look something like the following.

 ![Block Added](Images/AddedBlock.png)